KarinAlbiez0910/data_warehouse/home/README.md

 etl.py

-Run file excerise 2: Infrastructure as code, to set up the redshift cluster.
+Create Redshift clsuter via Infrastructure as code, as displayed in the files IaC 1 and IaC 2 under additional_files.